jdkirklanduwyo/SeniorDesignGroup2/README.md

 Description:
 	//////// A couple of paragraphs ////////
+Our planned project is a remote service that will be running on a Raspberry Pi/Arduino or similar hardware that supports interaction with different types of sensors and devices.
+In addition to this server service, a client application will be designed to provide a streamlined and convenient way for the user to adjust and check the functions of the sensors and devices.
+We are also considering some Artificial Intelligence options to provide a learning facet to the server to further user convenience and hopefully ultimately remove the human factor from the equation.

 		- Description of Files and Folders
 		- Explain packages and resources
 		- Explain how to look through the repo